yuburoll/PISIC/documents/buildGuide.md

 ![pisicPhotoDevboard2](../images/pisicPhotoDevboard2.jpg)
 ![pisicPhotoDevboard3](../images/pisicPhotoDevboard3.jpg)

-Place the dev board with the freshly soldered header pins on top of the already-soldered hot-swap sockets.
-Press down firmly to ensure a snug fit.
+Place the dev board with the soldered header pins on top of the already-soldered hot-swap sockets.
+Press down firmly to ensure a tight fit.

 ![pisicPhotoDevboard4](../images/pisicPhotoDevboard4.jpg)
 ![pisicPhotoDevboard5](../images/pisicPhotoDevboard5.jpg)

-Just like when soldering the TRRS jack pins, bridge the header pins to the adjacent pads as if creating jumpers.
-Since a large amount of solder is used, there is a risk of bridging, so be sure to clean the area with alcohol after soldering.
+Just like when soldering the TRRS jack pins, bridge the header pins to the adjacent pads as if soldering jumpers.
+Since a large amount of solder is used, there is a risk of bridging with flux, so be sure to clean the area with alcohol after soldering.

 ![pisicPhotoDevboard6](../images/pisicPhotoDevboard6.jpg)